nltk/nltk_book/book/ch09-old.rst

 The `long-distance dependency`:dt: between an initial question phrase and the gap that it semantically connects to cannot be recognized by techniques we have presented in earlier chapters.
-For example, we can't use *n*-gram based language models; in practical terms, it is infeasible to observe the *n*-grams for a big enough value of *n*.
+For example, we can't use n-gram based language models; in practical terms, it is infeasible to observe the n-grams for a big enough value of *n*.
 Similarly, chunking grammars only attempt to capture local patterns, and therefore just don't "see" long-distance dependencies.
 In this chapter, we will show how syntactic features can be used to